|Site Map | Bulletin Home | Temple University|

 Students in the University Honors Program may apply for a College of Liberal Arts Honors Interdisciplinary Major.
 They must complete the degree requirements of the B.A. in the College of Liberal Arts and the requirements for the Interdisciplinary Major described above as well as the requirements for the University Honors Program.
 Approval for this program must also be obtained from the University Honors Committee prior to the initiation of the last 60 semester hours of the degree.

-In addition, the proposed Major Program should include submission of an acceptable Honors Thesis to the University Honors Steering Committee.
+In addition, the proposed Major Program should include submission of an acceptable Honors Thesis to the University Honors Oversight Committee.

 Students may also choose to complete the requirements for a minor.
 The minimum acceptable grade in a course taken to fulfill minor requirements is "C-", though students need a "C" GPA in the minor in order to have the minor awarded at graduation.
 At least half of the courses taken by a student to fulfill the minor must be taken at Temple.
 Forms for declaring a minor are available in the following programs:

-African American Studies, American Studies, Ancient Mediterranean Studies, Anthropology, Asian-American Studies, Asian Studies, Cognitive Neuroscience (see Psychology), Criminal Justice, Critical Languages, Economics, English, Environmental Studies, French, Geography and Urban Studies, German, Greek and Roman Classics, Hebrew, History, Italian, Japanese, Jewish Studies, Latin American Studies, Philosophy, Political Science, Portuguese, Psychology, Religion, Russian, Sociology, Sociology of Health, Spanish, Visual Anthropology (see Anthropology), Women's Studies.
+African American Studies, American Studies, Ancient Mediterranean Studies, Anthropology, Asian-American Studies, Asian Studies, Cognitive Neuroscience (see Psychology), Criminal Justice, Critical Languages, Economics, English, Environmental Studies, French, Geography and Urban Studies, German, Greek and Roman Classics, Hebrew, History, Italian, Japanese, Jewish Studies, Latin American Studies, Lesbian, Gay, Bisexual and Transgender (LGBT), Philosophy, Political Science, Portuguese, Psychology, Religion, Russian, Sociology, Sociology of Health, Spanish, Visual Anthropology (see Anthropology), Women's Studies.

 Certificates of Specialization

 Students may choose to complete the requirements for an additional Certificate of Specialization.
+At least half of the courses taken by a student to fulfill a certificate of specialization must be taken at Temple.
 Forms for declaring a certificate are available in the Academic Advising Center on the third floor at 1810 Liacouras Walk.
 Certificates of Specialization are available in the following programs:

-Asian Business and Society (see Asian Studies); Foreign Languages: Chinese, French, German, Italian, Japanese, Russian, Spanish (see departments); Geography of Sports, Recreation and Tourism Planning (see Geography and Urban Studies); Geography of Tourism (see Geography and Urban Studies); Latin American Studies and Spanish for Business (see Spanish); Latino Studies and Spanish for Health and Human Services Professions (see Spanish); Management Career (see Economics); Multilingual Business and Government Studies (see Spanish); Neuroscience (see Psychology); Political Economy (see Political Science); Sociology Health Research (see Sociology); Women's Studies (see Women's Studies); Writing (see English)
+Asian Business and Society (see Asian Studies); Foreign Languages: Chinese, French, German, Italian, Japanese, Russian, Spanish (see departments); Geography of Sports, Recreation and Tourism Planning (see Geography and Urban Studies); Geography of Tourism (see Geography and Urban Studies); Jewish Secular Studies (see Jewish Studies); Latin American Studies and Spanish for Business (see Spanish); Latino Studies and Spanish for Health and Human Services Professions (see Spanish); Management Career (see Economics); Multilingual Business and Government Studies (see Spanish); Neuroscience (see Psychology); Political Economy (see Political Science); Sociology Health Research (see Sociology); Women's Studies (see Women's Studies); Writing (see English).